proinsias/proinsias.github.io/_posts/2017/2017-03-09-Combating-Fake-News-With-a-Smartphone.md

 ---
 layout: single
-title: "Combating Fake News With a Smartphone"
+title: 'Combating Fake News With a Smartphone'
 date: 2017-03-09 10:01
 modified: 2017-03-09 10:01
 categories: tips
 tags:
-  - fakenews
+    - fake-news
 ---

 > Automatically [add] extra digital proof data to all photos and videos you take.